Bayouking1/Dispenser/README.md

 items need for this script:
-- Detector(need to be connected twice)
+Link order
+- Detector
+- Programming Board
 - Container
+- Databank
 - Screen
-- Programming board
+ Link detector to Programming board
-- Databank

-TODO:
-- List players on last player who took something
-- Fix time so it shows date
+ Then link programming board to Container, Databank, Then Screen